coolcoder613eb/Haiku-PyAPI/docs/source/cursor.rst

 .. function:: BCursor(cursorData)

-   Initializes a new cursor object.
+   Initializes a new cursor from raw cursor data.

    If the cursorData parameter is not ``None`` then the cursor is initialized with the cursor data.